phylotastic/phylotastic/outreach/mobile_app_test_instructions.md

 ## What we are asking of you

 This is an initial clumsy implementation.
-Tree-viewing sucks, but the ability to capture names from signage is quite good.
+Tree-viewing is poor, but the ability to capture names from signage is quite good.
 Our goal is to find out whether anyone would find this useful, so that we can decide whether to continue development, and in what direction.

 We encourage you to be open-minded about using this.
 One of our team members captured 266 names from a photo of a printed page of genera (~12-pt font) taped to a wall.